-\section{Examples}
+\subsection{Examples}

 Before going into the detailed definition, let us introduce the broadcast product intuitively.
-If two input tensors have identical shapes, their broadcast product equals their Hadamard product.
-For example, with $\bm{x}, \bm{y} \in \mathbb{R}^2$, we obtain
+If two input tensors have identical shapes, their broadcast product equals their Hadamard product, e.g., with $\bm{x}, \bm{y} \in \mathbb{R}^2$: